 Trays can stain if exposed to certain foods and do need to be cleaned.

-Most users will chose to change to their new aligner just before bed.
+Most users will choose to change to their new aligner just before bed.

 The pressure of a new aligner can cause a little discomfort as it presses on the teeth, so changing this just before bed can help as you can often sleep through the initial hours of discomfort.
 Come morning the worst of the discomfort should be over.